Best Shared Inbox for Large Enterprises: Our Top Picks for 2025

 Creating collaboration

-The key features on a shared inbox for large enterprises
+The key features of a shared inbox for large enterprises

 Due to their bigger nature, a shared inbox for large enterprises requires a few extra features.
-Which is why, at DragApp, we include many extra tools to enhance productivity.
+This is why, at DragApp, we include many extra tools to enhance productivity.
 For example:

 Automations

-A flexible system that does the sorting work for you is key for less time wasted on email.
-At Drag, we’ve implemented automations.
-You set up the rules and the shared inbox tags and categorizes your incoming messages.
+A flexible system that does the sorting work for you is key to less time wasted on email.
+At Drag, we've implemented automations.
+You set up the rules and the shared inbox tags and categorize your incoming messages.

 Integrations and API